ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 evicting the oldest data first).

-Furthermore, the Aggregators must store data related to a task as long as the current time has not passed this task's `task_expiration`.
-Aggregator MAY delete the task and all data pertaining to this task after `task_expiration`.
+Furthermore, the Aggregators must store data related to a task as long as the current time has not passed this task's end time `task_start + task_duration`.
+Aggregator MAY delete the task and all data pertaining to this task after the end time.
 Implementors SHOULD provide for some leeway so the Collector can collect the batch after some delay.

 ### Distributed-systems and Synchronization Concerns {#distributed-systems}